After making your initial decisions, you may still have questions about your options.

 - Your sexual assault evidence collection kit will be analyzed and stored at a Crime Lab.
 The investigating police department or District Attorney's office may be able to explain how the evidence gathered during your sexual assault exam will be used.

 - A sexual assault exam does not deliver results or answers.
 The exam may or may not show any physical evidence.
 If physical evidence is not found, it does not mean that nothing happened.
 It just means that there was no physical evidence present at the time of evidence collection.

 If you did not report to the police:

-- If you had a sexual assault exam done at a hospital within the last 6 months but did not report to police, you can file an extension to prevent your kit from being discarded.
-For more information on how to do this you can call an advocate at the Forensic Information Line at 866-463-3799.
+- If you had a sexual assault exam done at a hospital and did not report to the police, your kit will be stored for 15 years.
+For more information, call an advocate at the Forensic Information Line at 866-463-3799.

 - If you had toxicology testing done and did not report the assault to the police, you can call the Toxicology Results Reporting Line, 866-269-4265, anytime after six weeks from your visit to the hospital to find out about the test results.

 - If you did not have a sexual assault exam done, you can still file a report with your local police department.

 - Your local rape crisis center is always available for advocacy and support.